Christ093/SmartContract/README.md

 - Test the `revert()` conditions by attempting to burn tokens from an address that already has a zero balance, or by attempting to reduce an account’s balance to zero.

 ### Example Test Cases:
-1. Mint a valid amount of tokens and check if the balance of the specified address is updated.
+1. **Minting**: Mint a valid amount of tokens and check if the balance of the specified address is updated.
+   - Input: `_address = 0x1234...`, `_value = 100`
+   - Output: Mint event is emitted, and the balance of the address increases by 100.

-2. Attempt to burn tokens from an address with insufficient balance (should fail with `require()`).
+2. **Burning**: Attempt to burn tokens from an address with insufficient balance.
+   - Input: `_address = 0x1234...`, `_value = 1000` (if the balance is less than 1000)
+   - Output: The transaction fails with the error message `"Insufficient balance to burn"`.

+3. **Zero Balance Check**: Attempt to burn tokens that would leave the address with zero balance.
+   - Input: `_address = 0x1234...`, `_value = 100` (if the balance is exactly 100)
+   - Output: The transaction fails with the error message `"User balance cannot be zero after burn"`.

+---

+This README now includes a detailed explanation of the contract's functionality and error handling mechanisms, as well as steps for deploying, interacting with, and testing the contract.